 That being said, with so many spots to explore, it can often be proper hard to prioritise some of the very best things to do in York.
 After all, a trip to the city should be filled with as many of the coolest and best places as possible.

-After heading to York on a Microgap (you know, like a mini Gap Year), I wanted to share some of our very favourite little spots that I hope you’ll love.
+After heading to York, I wanted to share some of our very favourite little spots that I hope you’ll love.

 Take a look, below, at some of the very best things to do in York on your trip.
 Have the best time!

 Okay, so no visit to York is really complete without seeing its most iconic building, York Minster.

 Built well over 500 years ago, it’s one of the largest and most beautiful buildings to visit in all of Yorkshire.

 Now, you can obviously admire the beauty of York Minster from the surroundings, but if you want a closer look, head inside and explore the awe-inspiring interiors.